JetBrains/kotlin/HACKING.md

         ./gradlew -Pfilter=overflowLong.kt run_external

-* **-Pperfix** allows one to choose external test directories to run.
+* **-Pprefix** allows one to choose external test directories to run.
 Only tests from directories with given prefix will be executed.

+        ./gradlew -Pprefix=external_codegen_box_cast run_external

+ ## Testing

+To run blackbox compiler tests from JVM Kotlin use (takes time):

-        ./gradlew -Pfilter=external_codegen_box_cast run_external
+    ./gradlew run_external

+To update the blackbox compiler tests set TeamCity build number in `gradle.properties`:

+    testDataVersion=<build number>:id

+and run `./gradlew update_external_tests`